 Banks need, by law, to have some information about you when you apply for a bank account:

-As it is a business bank account, you will also be asked for an employer identification number (EIN), and documents such as business license and property agreements.
+Because it is a business bank account, you will also be asked for an employer identification number (EIN) and documents such as business license and property agreements.
 The requirements vary depending on the bank where you want to open the account.

-Opening a bank account for your business gives you many advantages: you keep your money safe, separate your personal accounts from those of the business and create a credit history.
-In addition, it allows you to access other benefits, such as business credit cards, and of course, ITIN loans.
+Opening a bank account for your business gives you many advantages: keep your money safe, separate your personal accounts from those of the business, and create a credit history.
+Besides, it allows you to access other benefits, such as business credit cards, and of course, ITIN loans.
 But you must be responsible and use your bank account properly.
-Here are some tips to do it.
+Here are some tips for doing it.